OvidiuChiri/To_Do_List1/README.md

 main.py – The python script file

 The steps you need to execute to build this projects are:
-Step 1: Importing libraries(Tkinter)
+Step 1: Importing libraries(Tkinter),
-Step2: Initializing the window with all the components(Frame, Heading, Button etc.)
+Step2: Initializing the window with all the components(Frame, Heading, Button etc.),
 Step3: Create the add_item and delete_item functions.